Search

 As this article stated, there are many defenses to the charge of giving a police officer false information.
 Every case is different and each case is fact-specific.
 This means we must look into what the individual charged was thinking at the time, what situation they were in, and how law enforcement revealed themselves to the charged individual.
 There are many questions to be asked to obtain a solid defense.

-If you have or know anyone who has been accused of providing false information to a law enforcement officer regarding the commission of a crime, contact The Law Office of Adams & Luka, PA.
+If you have or know anyone who has been accused of providing false information to a law enforcement officer regarding the commission of a crime, contact The Law Office of Adams, Luka, & Benton, P.A., PA.

 Client Reviews